 November traffic as a whole was down 13.6% (-1,276 sessions) compared to October.
 This is predominantly thanks to three channels:

 - Email caused most of the drop, contributing 693 fewer sessions specifically from the following email: Webinar Promotion Email 1 (-601 sessions).

 - Organic Search also contributed to the decline driving 256 fewer sessions specifically to: 10 Ways You Should Be Looking At Your Data (-96 sessions), The Marketing Audit: 21 Tips to Strategic Content Planning (-87), and Homepage (-73).

 - Social pushed 179 fewer sessions, specifically from the following networks: Twitter (-71 sessions), LinkedIn (-63), and Facebook (-15).

-It's worth noting, the decrease in sessions was offset by an increase from Referral.
-Specifically, Referral increased by 100 sessions thanks the following sites: www.espn.com (+79 sessions) and www.nytimes.com (+10 sessions).
+It's worth noting the decrease in sessions was offset by an increase from Referral.
+Specifically, Referral increased by 100 sessions thanks to the following sites: www.espn.com (+79 sessions) and www.nytimes.com (+10 sessions).